AlvaroVillamizar/Employee_Survival_Analysis/README.md

 ### Departments

+For this analysis, the dataset was group by department in order to find survival patterns related with its departments, then we plot each Kaplan Meier curve to analyze its behaviour.

 <figure class="image">
 <p align="center">
 <img src="https://github.com/AlvaroVillamizar/Employee_Survival_Analysis/blob/main/Images/Plots/Survival_Department.png" width="auto" height="auto">
 <figcaption> <strong>Figure 7.</strong> Survival Curve in Department groups (left), and number of employees in each group (right). </figcaption>
 </p>
 </figure>

+As we can see from the graph in the left, there exist a survival difference between each department, in fact the departments with the lowest retention expectancy were: Support, Technical and Sales, with a survival probability of roughly 40%, 45%, and 50% respectively.
+In contrast, the department with the highest retention expectancy was Management, with a survival probability of roughly 75%, meaning that 3 out of 4 employee from this department stayed in the organization beyond 10 years.

 ### Promotion